Linked factor analysis: The Linked Factor Analysis Model

-LINFA is a unified framework for \textit{covariance matrix completion}, \textit{dimension reduction}, \textit{data completion} and \textit{graphical dependence structure recovery} in the case where the data suffer from structural missingness.
-Indeed, given the maximum likelihood estimates $(\hat\Lambda,\hat\Psi)$, the LINFA covariance matrix estimate is given by
+LINFA is a unified framework for \textit{covariance matrix completion}, \textit{dimensionality reduction}, \textit{data completion}, and \textit{dependence structure recovery} in the case of structural missingness.
+Given estimates $(\hat\Lambda,\hat\Psi)$, the covariance matrix estimate is